 What if I executed these documents in another state and then moved to Georgia?

 Georgia will generally recognize advance directives from another state so long as they were executed with the formality (witnesses and notary public) that would have otherwise been required in Georgia for a specific document.

 V. MEDICARE SUPPLEMENTAL INSURANCE V. MEDICARE ADVANTAGE PLANS

 Those turning 65 are faced with a difficult choice when it comes to their future healthcare insurance.
 On one hand, they can elect to remain on traditional Medicare and combine it with a Medicare supplemental insurance policy (also called “Medigap” insurance).
 On the other, they can elect to leave traditional Medicare and enroll in the Advantage plan offered by any of several private insurers in Georgia.
 Because these choices can be challenging, the Georgia Division of Aging Services has created an entity called Georgia Cares which provides, among other things, 1v1 counseling on these Medicare choices.
 To get his help, call 1-866-552-4464 or go here:

-This is a link found at Medicare’s official website designed to help you evaluate which option is best for you or a your loved one:
+This is a link provided by the non-profit Center for Medicare Advocacy which is designed to help you evaluate which option is best for you or a your loved one:

 And finally, this is a link from Consumer Reports that might be helpful:

 In terms of switching between traditional Medicare and an Advantage plan midyear, note that this can only be done during Open Enrollment between October 15 and December 7 of each year as summarized here:

 Finally, keep in mind that if you do elect to remain on traditional Medicare, you will likely want to consider enrolling in a Medicare Part D prescription drug plan.
 You can read much more about the process of selecting a Part D provider here: